-BURN OUT.
-It is not the emotion work of death and dying that burns out palliative and hospice care professionals.
-It is the emotion work involved with loved ones of the dying and their emotions; it is the administrative requirements the position entails.
+BURNOUT.
+It is not the emotion work of death and dying that burns out palliative and hospice care professionals, but rather the work of supporting the loved ones of the dying and their emotions as well as the administrative requirements of the position.

-It is a fact that schools of medicine, nursing, social work do not adequately prepare its students for a career in palliative and hospice care (Csikai & Raymer, 2005; IOM, 2014; Lloyd-Williams, Cobb, Shiels, Taylor, 2006).
-Most employees in this field learn care giving on the job.
-It is important that palliative and hospice care professionals have both formal training and informal leaning opportunities to learn how to provide the best end-of-life care possible for the patient and their loved ones.
+It is a fact that schools of medicine, nursing, and social work do not adequately prepare their students for a career in palliative and hospice care (Csikai & Raymer, 2005; IOM, 2014; Lloyd-Williams, Cobb, Shiels, & Taylor, 2006).
+Most employees in this field learn caregiving on the job.
+It is important that palliative and hospice care professionals have both formal training and informal learning opportunities to learn how to provide the best end-of-life care possible for patients and their loved ones.
 This training and awareness could mean the difference between a good death and a bad death for all involved.
 Contact Dr. Oliver to find out how she can assist your organization in becoming more effective.

 The task of completing and distributing your advanced directives or funeral plan can be overwhelming.
 Contact Dr. Oliver to: